 Step 6 Using the arrow keys select the desired engineering unit for the data on the left side of the display.
 In this example we have opted to display the flow measurement data on the left side in terms of meters/second represented by MeterSec on the display.
-With the MeterSec engineering unit selected the text "MeterSec" will be flashing:
+With the MeterSec engineering unit selected the display will look as follows with the text "MeterSec" flashing: